christf/decentral_network/decentral_freifunk.md

 Each node that is capable of being a VPN endpoint will query a certain URL on a regular basis.
-From the source-IP-addresses of these queries, the server will compile a list When a nodes does not send a query for a while, it will be removed from that list.
+From the source-IP-addresses of these queries, the server will compile a list of existing exit-nodes.
+When a nodes does not send a query for a while, it will be removed from that list.
 That list could be downloaded via http by nodes who attempt to join the network.

 ##### Option 5: <your idea here>